CDLUC3/mrt-doc/scheduled_jobs.md

 | Downtime | Unpause Queues | Thursday 6am |
 | Billing  | Merritt Billing DB Update and Consistency Reports | Overnight |
 | Nuxeo | Nuxeo Feed Crawl and Ingest | Thursday AM |

+## Scheduled Tasks
+- Look at the Admin Tool for a list of ECS Scheduled Tasks
+- This information is also available in the AWS ECS Console.